A Detailed Guide to Visual Aid Design for Teaching Purposes

 • Exchange ideas with others- something interesting might pop up

-• Look for theme and consistency throughout the entire work (it is important to stay focus and concise, to try not to focus on more than one topic)
+• Look for theme and consistency throughout the entire work (it is important to stay focused and concise, to try not to focus on more than one topic)

 Now as promised, these are:

-2. Blender: offline video editing apps for the educational purpose
+2. Blender: Offline video editing app for educational purposes

-3. Lesson Up – design a unique lesson for every learner through flexible uses of quizzes and multimedia
+3. Lesson Up: A platform allows teachers to design a unique lesson for every learner through flexible uses of quizzes and multimedia

 4. Screencastify: A Chrome add-ons that offer quick and easy recording of yourself and the screen

-5. Prezi— an online platform that allows creating alternative and stunning presentations
+5. Prezi: An online platform that allows the creation of alternative and stunning presentations

-7. Canvas: a more versatile online platform with chances to create presentations, brochures, posters, etc…
+7. Canva: A more versatile online platform with chances to create presentations, brochures, posters, etc…

 By now, you should have an understanding of what goes into creating an effective visual tool.
 However, it is always useful to continue getting feedback and revising it.